DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-01-20-updating-the-visa-sponsorship-guidance.md

 Read more information about the [different types of visas for students](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa).

 Providers need more clarity on visa sponsorship.
-In the [previous iteration](/publish-teacher-training-courses/visa-question-wording-change/)we added guidance telling providers how they can become a visa sponsor.
+In the [previous iteration](/publish-teacher-training-courses/visa-question-wording-change/) we added guidance telling providers how they can become a visa sponsor.

 Before becoming a sponsor, not all providers know: